inferadb/control/docs/authentication.md

 **Key Rotation Handling**:

-1. **During Rotation**: Management API publishes both old and new keys in JWKS
+1. **During Rotation**: Control publishes both old and new keys in JWKS
 2. **Grace Period**: Both keys remain valid for overlap period (30 minutes)
 3. **Cache Invalidation**: Server API caches all keys from JWKS, automatically picking up new keys
 4. **Gradual Migration**: Existing JWTs continue to validate with old key while new JWTs use new key